Animal research at Queen Mary

 Animal research forms a small but essential part of the work undertaken at Queen Mary.
 It enables our researchers to make medical advances in areas such as cancer research, heart disease, and transplantation medicine.
 We only undertake such research when there are no non-animal alternatives available.

 It’s a legal requirement in the UK that all medicines must be tested in at least two species of live animals before they are used in humans.
+We only use animals in research when it is absolutely essential and there is no other alternative available.

 Queen Mary is committed to the highest standards of animal welfare.
 We do our utmost to ensure that our animals live in a healthy, stimulating environment and our staff undertake stringent checks each day to make sure our animals receive the best possible care.